fugue-project/fugue/README.md

 ### Using Docker

-Alternatively, you should get decent performance if running its Docker image on your own machine:
+Alternatively, you should get decent performance by running this Docker image on your own machine:

 ```bash
 docker run -p 8888:8888 fugueproject/tutorials:latest